mlvlab/VidChain/README.md

 ### 3. Download the pre-trained checkpoints from [link](https://github.com/DAMO-NLP-SG/VideoLLaMA2?tab=readme-ov-file#earth_americas-model-zoo).

 ### 4. Download our checkpoints from [huggingface](https://huggingface.co/datasets/simplecloud/VidChain-Data).
 - We provide the pre-extracted features of VideoLLaMA2/VTimeLLM for both ActivityNet and YouCook2.
-Note that the pre-extracted features of VideoLLaMA2 is about ⚠️ 322GB, please be aware of the storage space.
+Note that the pre-extracted features of VideoLLaMA2 is about ⚠️ 301GB (act) and 32GB (yc2), please be aware of the storage space.
 - We also provide the log results for each checkpoint.
 - stage 4 corresponds to CoTasks, stage 5 corresponds to M-DPO